aspose-total/Aspose.Total-Products/total/en/python-net/conversion/wordml-to-dif/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a WORDML to DIF conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert</h2>

+The need to convert WordML to DIF arises when a Python developer wants to add a feature to their application that allows users to convert WordML files to DIF format.
+DIF (Data Interchange Format) is a text-based data format used to exchange data between different applications.
+It is a tabular format that is easy to read and parse, making it an ideal choice for data exchange.

+<h2>How Aspose.Total Helps for WordML to DIF Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORDML file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help automate the conversion process from WordML to DIF.
+It is a two-step process.
+Firstly, the Aspose.Words for Python via .NET API is used to convert the WordML file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, is used to save the created HTML into the desired Microsoft Excel format.
+This API is capable of creating, editing, and converting various spreadsheet formats, including DIF.
+Thus, Aspose.Total for Python via .NET API can be used to automate the conversion process from WordML to DIF.

 {{% /blocks/products/pf/feature-page-summary %}}